180112/blogdown.source/content/post/getting-started.md

 date = 2016-04-20
 lastmod = 2018-09-20
 draft = false
-tags = ["academic", "umons"]
-title = "Je crée ce site web"
-math = true
-summary = """
+tags = ["academic", "umons", "biology"] title = "Creating this website" math = true summary = """
-Après en avoir pris une base sur Github, il m'a juste fallu changer certains paramètres afin qu'il corresponde à mes attentes.
+After taking the main code from Github, I changed it so that it looked as I wanted to.
 """

 [header]
 image = "headers/secondary-header.jpg"
-caption = "Image credit: **Derek Thompson** on Unsplash" preview = false
+caption = "Image credit: **Derek Thompson** on Unsplash" preview = true

 +++